edsu/inkdroid.org/_posts/2020-08-22-dependency-hell.md

  unicodecsv: https://github.com/jdunck/python-unicodecsv
 ```

-The hierarchy could probably be better presented, at the moment a dependency is
+The hierarchy could probably be better displayed: currently each level of
-indented by a space.
+dependency is presented as a space.

 If you like you can use it as a Python library too: